Family Food Garden may collect a share of sales or other compensation from the links on this page.

 You want your cauliflower seedlings to be about 4-5 weeks old before transplanting into the garden

 If your seedlings are too old they might not head up properly because they were too root bound.
-Make sure you harden off your seedlings and get them used to the outside weather.
-Learn these seed starting mistakes not to make and read through seed starting 101 on growing your own seedlings.
+Make sure you harden off your seedlings and get them used to the outside weather to prevent seed starting problems.

 Cauliflowers struggle with the perfect temperatures and timing, therefore you need fast growth from good rich soil.
 This is a big mistake people make, the soil is too poor for adequate fast healthy growth.
 Add decomposed manure and compost to your garden beds.
 I add sea soil and organic compost under the seedlings when I transplant into the garden.
 You can also give a boost to your cauliflower plants every couple of weeks with some organic fertilizer or fish fertilizer.
 They like a ph of 6:0-7:0.